 Polyhexamethylene biguanide (PHMB) is a polymeric sanitizer, effective against a wide variety of microorganisms and waterborne pathogens.
-Unlike my beloved chlorine, Biguanides like Splashes are not affected by sunlight, water temperature, or pH fluctuations.
+Unlike my beloved chlorine, Biguanides like Aqua Silk are not affected by sunlight, water temperature, or pH fluctuations.
 It also has no odor, and is easy on swimmer’s hair, skin and eyes.
 Because of the stability of biguanides, treatment is needed only every 1-2 weeks.

 Biguanides represent the only true and complete non-chlorine pool care system.
 They can be used in residential pools, but most large commercial pools are restricted to using a chlorine sanitation method that can be measured by their local health dept.

 Users of Splashes say that it’s easier than chlorine to use.
 After the initial treatment, a booster treatment of sanitizer each week.
 You will still need to maintain correct water balance, and also use a few accessory chemicals like the Oxidizer, Algaecide and Filter Cleaner product.
-For more information see our Splashes Chlorine-Free page.
+For more information see our Aqua Silk Chlorine-Free page.

 Salt Chlorine Generators